Testing models for fully and partially stripped low-mass stars with Gaia: Implications for hot subdwarfs, binary RR Lyrae, and black hole impostors: Discussion

 Our modeling of observational selection effects accounts for biases due to dust extinction and the spatial distribution of binaries in the Galactic model.
 However, variability may introduce a bias against the detection of RR Lyrae in binaries, since the color index of these stars varies as they pulsate, and the \textit{Gaia} along-scan measurements depend on measured $\mathrm{BP}-\mathrm{RP}$ color \citep{lindegren_gaia_2021}.
 We discuss the impact of this effect briefly in Section~\ref{sec:rrl}, with a deeper investigation forthcoming in \citet{Giuliano26}.
 Our investigation suggests that observational biases caused by variability alone cannot explain the lack of RR Lyrae with orbital solutions in DR3, though variability may reduce the number of accepted astrometric solutions by a factor of $\approx 2$.

 While the astrometric cascade implemented in \texttt{gaiamock} is somewhat simplified compared to the one actually used in constructing the published DR3 binary catalogs, \citet{el-badry_generative_2024} show that their forward model can be used to generate a mock catalog of astrometric binaries quite similar to the catalog actually published in DR3.
 While they find that their mock catalog contains more high-eccentricity orbits than observed, \textit{Gaia}'s sensitivity only falls steeply above $e \gtrsim 0.5$ \citep[e.g.,][]{wu_eccentricities_2025}.
 Hence, sdB binaries would have to be quite eccentric to remain undetected; in contrast, all interacting binaries in the simulated population of \citet{bobrick_iorio_2024} are assumed to have tidally circularized as a result of mass transfer.
-If there is an unidentified bias preventing RR Lyrae or sdBs from receiving astrometric orbits, it thus would have to affect them differently from ordinary binaries.
+If there is an unidentified bias preventing RR Lyrae or sdBs from receiving astrometric orbits, it thus would have to affect them differently from ordinary binaries.\footnote{Section~\ref{sec:comparison} suggests that \texttt{gaiamock} might underestimate the scatter in parallax errors at fixed magnitude.
+However, such a bias would only lead to an underestimation of the number of wide stripped star binaries that receive astrometric orbital solutions.}